Hosting and bandwidth provided by MacAce.net.

 Officially, the original Apple TV is not designed to run any Mac OS X "applications" other than the software pre-installed and fine print on the Apple website at the time of the Apple TV's release noted that "iPod games will not play on Apple TV."
 However, hardworking hackers reported that they were to get some Mac OS X applications running to varying degrees of success on the original Apple TV including iTunes, VLC, Joost, Firefox, and even World of Warcraft using the default operating system as well as a "full" version of Mac OS X.

-Neither are for beginners, but Tutorial Ninjas has more information for adventurous users who are willing to void their now long expired Apple TV warranty and attempt to run Mac OS X software on the original Apple TV using the original operating system and AppleTVHacks.net has a tutorial with details on how to run the full version of Mac OS X.
+Neither are for beginners, but the now defunct Tutorial Ninjas has more information for adventurous users who are willing to void their now long expired Apple TV warranty and attempt to run Mac OS X software on the original Apple TV using the original operating system and AppleTVHacks.net has a tutorial with details on how to run the full version of Mac OS X.

 The black Apple TV 2nd Gen and Apple TV 3rd Gen have a completely different architecture than the original model and cannot run Mac OS X or Mac OS X applications.
 These cannot run iPod games written for the pre-iOS powered iPod models and are not intended to run iOS applications written for the iPod touch, iPhone or iPad models either.
 They do have a variety of pre-installed "channels" that function somewhat like apps, though.